the10thWiz/Rocket/site/guide/20-websockets.md

 }
 ```

 There are few things going on here.
-First, websockets have a path and query, just
+First, WebSockets have a path and query, just
 like any other web request.
 The data attribute will be the contents of the
 message sent.
 There are a few differences though, specifically in relation to
 request guards.
-Every request guard will work in a websocket channel, however the
+Every request guard will work in a WebSocket channel, however the
 reverse is not always true.
 In fact, `Channel` can only be used a guard in
-websocket handlers.
+WebSocket handlers.

 ### Other events